maximumko/dapars-docker/README.md

 ```

 ## Citation
-If you use DaPars in your research, please cite:
+If you use DaPars-Docker in your research, please cite:

 Xia, Z., et al. (2014).
 Dynamic analyses of alternative polyadenylation from RNA-seq reveal a 3′-UTR landscape across seven tumour types.
 Nature Communications, 5:5274.
 PMID: [25409906](https://pubmed.ncbi.nlm.nih.gov/25409906/)